Murder: United States

 Workplace homicide, which tripled during the 1980s, is the fastest growing category of murder in America.

 Development of murder rates over time in different countries is often used by both supporters and opponents of capital punishment and gun control.
 Using properly filtered data, it is possible to make the case for or against either of these issues.
 For example, one could look at murder rates in the United States from 1950 to 2000, and notice that those rates went up sharply shortly after a moratorium on death sentences was effectively imposed in the late 1960s.
 This fact has been used to argue that capital punishment serves as a deterrent and, as such, it is morally justified.
 Capital punishment opponents frequently counter that the United States has much higher murder rates than Canada and most European Union countries, although all those countries have abolished the death penalty.
 Overall, the global pattern is too complex, and on average, the influence of both these factors may not be significant and could be more social, economic, and cultural.

 Despite the immense improvements in forensics in the past few decades, the fraction of murders solved has decreased in the United States, from 90% in 1960 to 61% in 2007.
 Solved murder rates in major U.S. cities varied in 2007 from 36% in Boston, Massachusetts, to 76% in San Jose, California.
 Major factors affecting the arrest rate include witness cooperation and the number of people assigned to investigate the case.

-Investigation
+Investigation and clearance rates

+The U.S. has a low clearance rate—cases solved or arrests made.
+Murder clearance rates of Australia, Britain and Germany are in the 70s and 90s percent range, compared to the U.S. in the 50s.

 The success rate of criminal investigations into murders (the clearance rate) tends to be relatively high for murder compared to other crimes, due to its seriousness.
-In the United States, the clearance rate was 62.6% in 2004.
+In the United States the 1962 clearance rate was 93%, however this had fallen to 64% by 1994.
+The clearance rate then stayed relatively stable, albeit with some variation, but by 2020 the clearance rate had fallen to 54%.